How to do a Modelling Project - Section 7

 Testing the model for real

-neurology as a test bed, your outcome changes.
+Having used your own neurology to test your model your outcome changes.
 You now seek to

 test for the degree to which you can reproduce the required